pinterest/slackminion/README.md

 # slackminion
-A python bot for slack
+A python bot framework for slack

 # Plugins
 Plugins should inherit from `slackminion.plugin.BasePlugin`